ralusek/streamie/README.md

 A streamie is an alternative to promises, streams, async iterators, arrays, and reactive observables like rxJS.

 ### Why should I use a streamie?
-Four reasons:
+Three reasons:

 1.)
 A `streamie` has useful iterator methods like `.map`, `.flatMap`, `.reduce`, `.filter`, `.find`, `.push`, and `.concat` on an infinite, asynchronous collection.

 2.)
 A `streamie` offers an extremely simple interface for modifying control flow through various asynchronous activities, notably:
   - `concurrency`: for any iterative method, a `concurrency` can be specified to parallelize that asynchronous action
-  - `batching`: for any iterative method, a `batchSize` can be specified to allow a batching of inputs up to this count before executing the interator method
-  - `flattening`: for any iterative method, `flatten`: `true` may be specified to flatten the output of the input stream to call the iterative method on the array elements of the input
+  - `batching`/`flattening`: for any iterative method, a `batchSize` can be specified to allow a batching of inputs up to this count before executing the iterator method.
+Likewise a `flatten`: `true` may be specified to flatten the input of the an iterator method.
+  - `backpressure`: backpressure is **automatically** handled so that asynchronous tasks at different points in the pipeline cannot iterate beyond what its outputs are capable of handling.

 3.)
 A `streamie` plays nicely with many other similar utilities, such as promises and streams.
 It can be outputted as a promise, or have a stream inputted or outputted.

-4.)
-Like streams, a `streamie` has automatic backpressure handling.
-Asynchronous tasks that run at completely incompatible speeds are automatically tuned to apply throttling to the asynchronous tasks that require it.

 ### How do I use streamie?